-Recognizing that noise is an unavoidable side effect of aviation, in 1991, the TAA initiated a FAR Part 150 Noise Compatibility Program Update for Tucson International Airport (TUS) that limits the impact of aircraft noise on the Tucson community.
+Recognizing that noise is an unavoidable side effect of aviation, in 1991 the Tucson Airport Authority initiated a Federal Aviation Regulation (FAR) Part 150 Noise Compatibility Program Update for Tucson International Airport (TUS) that limits the impact of aircraft noise on the Tucson community.
 Since the program’s adoption, numerous policies, abatement, and mitigation strategies have been implemented successfully.
 In 2012, the TAA adopted an updated Part 150 Study for Tucson International Airport.

 Aviation Flight Paths and Minimum Safe Aircraft Altitudes

-TAA does not develop or control any aviation flight paths; the management and development of flight paths is the responsibility of the FAA.
-TAA has no authority over any military operations.
-The FAA Flight Standards District Office for Arizona has instructed TAA the minimum safe altitude rules are applied the same for all aircraft flying by either Visual Flight Rules (VFR) or Instrument Flight Rules (IFR).
+Tucson Airport Authority does not develop or control aviation flight paths and has no authority over military operations.
+The management and development of flight paths is the responsibility of the Federal Aviation Administration.
+The FAA Flight Standards District Office for Arizona has instructed the minimum safe altitude rules are applied the same for all aircraft flying by either Visual Flight Rules (VFR) or Instrument Flight Rules (IFR).
 The following are the minimum safe altitudes rules according to FAA Federal Aviation Regulations (FAR) Part 91, Sec.
 91.119 (Minimum safe altitudes):

 Except when necessary for takeoff or landing, no person may operate an aircraft below the following altitudes:

-- Anywhere.
-An altitude allowing, if a power unit fails, an emergency landing without undue hazard to persons or property on the surface.
+- Any altitude allowing for an emergency landing if a power unit fails without undue hazard to persons or property on the surface.

-- Over other than congested areas.
-An altitude of 500 feet above the surface, except over open water or sparsely populated areas.
+- An altitude of 500 feet above the surface, except over open water or sparsely populated areas.
 In those cases, the aircraft may not be operated closer than 500 feet to any person, vessel, vehicle, or structure.

-- Helicopters.
-Helicopters may be operated at less than the minimums prescribed in paragraph (b) or (c) of this section if the operation is conducted without hazard to persons or property on the surface.
+- Helicopters may be operated at less than the minimums prescribed in the two preceding paragraphs if the operation is conducted without hazard to persons or property on the surface.
 In addition, each person operating a helicopter shall comply with any routes or altitudes specifically prescribed for helicopters by the Administrator.